How to Make Magnesium Oil Using Magnesium Chloride Bath Flakes (DIY)•

-Want to know how to make magnesium oil?
-The Journal of the American College of Nutrition says that at least 68% of us are magnesium deficient (most likely more), leading to a host of health problems — including insomnia, depression, and fatigue.
+The Journal of the American College of Nutrition says that at least 68% of us are magnesium deficient leading to a host of health problems — including insomnia, depression, and fatigue.

 While it’s true you can buy magnesium oil already made, it’s far less expensive to make magnesium oil yourself (and surprisingly easy)!

-What is magnesium oil?
+What is Magnesium Oil?

 (Please note that this is not the same magnesium found in Epsom salt.
 Epsom salt is magnesium sulfate.
 This is magnesium chloride and is better suited for transdermal absorption.)

 You’ll usually apply magnesium oil to your skin with a spray bottle, then rub it in and let your skin absorb it for the next half hour or so.

-- Most of us have a magnesium deficiency.
+1. Most of us have a magnesium deficiency.
 Where we used to get magnesium from our soil and water supplies, we’ve now depleted our soil and scoured our water supply clean of trace minerals.

-- Magnesium oil is a useful, inexpensive, and simple way to apply magnesium to your skin.
+3. Magnesium oil is a useful, inexpensive, and simple way to apply magnesium to your skin.

-- 1/4 cup to ½ cup of Magnesium Chloride Flakes
+- ¼ cup to ½ cup of Magnesium Chloride Flakes

-- 1/2 cup of Water
+- ½ cup of water

-- Jar or Spray Bottle to Store the Mixture
+- Jar or spray bottle to store the mixture

-- Pour the water over 1/4 cup of Magnesium Chloride Flakes
+- Pour the water over ¼ cup of Magnesium Chloride Flakes.

 - Stir the mixture until the Magnesium Chloride Flakes are dissolved.

-- Allow to cool then pour through a coffee filter into a spray bottle or jar for storage
+- Allow to cool then pour through a coffee filter into a spray bottle or jar for storage.

 - You can apply the mixture to your skin after it has cooled enough to a comfortable temperature.
-You can also store the magnesium oil for future use
+You can also store the magnesium oil for future use.

-*Many use the magnesium oil several times per day, using anywhere from 10 to 20 sprays spaced throughout.
+Note: You may use the magnesium oil several times per day, using anywhere from 10 to 20 sprays spaced throughout.

-*If you find that the application of magnesium oil tingles or stings, you can dilute the mixture by adding more water.
+Note: If you find that the application of magnesium oil tingles or stings, you can dilute the mixture by adding more water.